denten-books/plain-text/proposal.md

 #### Chapter 8: Shared Knowledge

-Text as an interface between human and machine.
-The notions of an interface (Galloway).
-Incompatible modes of understanding.
-Anne Finch and the liminal space between species.
-What you see is not what you get.
-Isomorphism.
-Search.
-The brief moment of desktop publishing.
+What does it mean to "know" something?
+Extended cognition.
 Pen, typewriter, and word processor (with detours to Kittler and Heidegger).
 Writing together.
 Models of co-authorship (and why we should pay attention).
-The massively multi-authored online novel (Wu Ming and Lo zar non è morto).
+The massively multi-authored online novel (*Wu Ming and Lo zar non è morto*).

 #### Chapter 9: Secrecy, Surveillance

 Encrypted literature.
 Surveillance and counter-surveillance.
 Notions of textuality as embroiled in contemporary ideas of privacy, secrecy, and transparency.

-#### Conclusion: New Humanism

 Computation does not necessarily work for the military-industrial apparatus (as argued by Golumbia, Lennon, and McPherson).
 Recovering and preserving textuality in computing.
 Engineering for dissent.

 ### Tech Appendix

+A series of "experiments" that illustrate key theoretical concepts form each chapter in the command line, to create an "augmented reading environment."

 ## Relationship to Dissertation